 Now our interest in this paper is the properties we require for the quantum reservoir and their influence on the performance of QERC.
-In particular we want to show that how we set the quantum reservoir is important.
-In this work we first employ the DTC model used in \cite{Sakurai2022} as our choice of quantum reservoir.
-The DTC model has a parameter which controls the complexity of the dynamics; namely starting with the perfect discrete time crystal when the rotation parameter error $\epsilon=0$, the dynamics gradually deviates from a DTC acquiring its complexity as $\epsilon$ increases.
-This parameter $\epsilon$ represents imperfection in the single qubit rotation in the DTC Hamiltonian, which is given by
+In particular, we want to show that how we set the quantum reservoir is important.
+In this work, we first employ the DTC model used in \cite{Sakurai2022} as our choice of a quantum reservoir.
+The DTC model has a parameter that controls the complexity of the dynamics, namely starting with the perfect discrete time crystal when the rotation parameter error $\epsilon=0$, the dynamics gradually deviates from a DTC, acquiring its complexity as $\epsilon$ increases.
+This parameter $\epsilon$ represents an error in the single-qubit rotation in the DTC Hamiltonian, which is given by

 where $\hat{\sigma}^a_l \ (a = x, y, z)$ represent the Pauli operators on the $l$-th qubit.
-Next $T$ is the cycle of the driving, while the DTC cycle is $2T$.
-Further $g$ is the rotation strength and in this case we set $gT = \pi$.
+Next, $T$ is the cycle of driving, while the DTC cycle is $2T$.
+Further $g$ is the rotation strength, and in this case, we set $gT = \pi$.
 Now $J_{lm} = J_0 / \lvert l - m\rvert^\alpha$ is the coupling strength between the qubits $l$ and $m$ with a power-law decay that scales with a constant $\alpha$.
-Finally $D_l$ is a disordered external field for each qubit $l$.
+Finally, $D_l$ is a disordered external field for each qubit $l$.
 Unless explicitly stated, all the $D_lT$ are set to zero in this work.

 The time-periodic system is conveniently characterized by the Floquet operator $\hat{\mathcal{F}} = \exp\left[-i\hat{H}_2T/2\hbar\right] \exp\left[-i\hat{H}_1T/2\hbar\right]$ where the stroboscopic time-evolution can be obtained by the unitary operator $\hat{U}(nT, 0) = \hat{\mathcal{F}}^n$ for $n \in \mathbb{N}$.
 Hence, we use the unitary operator $\hat{U}(nT, 0)$ for different values of $n$ to characterize the quantum reservoir.